COSC310-Team7/OmarMourad_310_Project/Assignment3/NeuralNet_Agent/README.md

 * **chatbotmodel.h5** *Trains the tags to have higher probabilities for certain words that consistently appear in its patterns and stores this information as a hierarchical data structure*
 * **playgrounds.py** Tests how POS tagging and synonyms can be used in conjunction
 * **GUI.py** Compiles the GUI for the chat bot
+* **places.py** Google Places API to access directory information and display them in a meaningful way
+* **directions.py** Google Directions API to get directions and integrate it into GUI
 ##  Imports
 * Random
 * JSON